rgandsam/magento-1.x-cert/Magento.md

 ######How are per-store configuration values established in the XML DOM?

-Per-store configuration values are read from the database (takes place in Mage_Core_Model_Config->_loadDb) or from the module config files (in the Mage_Core_Model_Config->loadModulesConfiguration function).
-They are stored in Mage_Core_Model_Config->_xml->stores property, and can be accessed with Mage::getConfig()->getNode() or Mage::getStoreConfig().
+Per-store configuration values are read from the database (takes place in `Mage_Core_Model_Config->_loadDb`) or from the module config files (in the Mage_Core_Model_Config->loadModulesConfiguration function).
+They are stored in `Mage_Core_Model_Config->_xml->stores` property, and can be accessed with `Mage::getConfig()->getNode()` or `Mage::getStoreConfig()`.

-######By what process do the factory methods and autoloader enable class
+######By what process do the factory methods and autoloader enable class instantiation?
-instantiation?

-The factory methods, depending on which is being called, either look in the registry for an existing object and then instantiate if not found (singleton and helper), or just instantiate a new object (model and block), by translating the name into a string like this: Namespace_Modulename_Model_Class.
+The factory methods, depending on which is being called, either look in the registry for an existing object and then instantiate if not found (singleton and helper), or just instantiate a new object (model and block), by translating the name into a string like this: `Namespace_Modulename_Model_Class`.
 The framework first looks for the class by checking if it's path is registered in the config tree.
 The autoloader then replaces the underscores with directory separators and includes the file path.
 If the class is not found, an error is thrown.
 The factory method then instantiates the class, and returns it.

-######Which class types have configured prefixes, and how does this relate to
+######Which class types have configured prefixes, and how does this relate to class overrides?
-class overrides?

 Models, Resource Models, Helpers, and Blocks all have configured prefixes.
 Classes can be overridden in the module’s etc/config.xml file.
 Inside the models, helpers, or blocks node add a module identifier node, followed by the rewrite node.
 Inside the rewrite node, add a node for the class name that you want to override.
 It’s value should be set to your overriding class name.